oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

 ## Basic word rules

-1. Vowels, a e i o u, are significant, but only the first vowel at the start of a word (e.g age is 17, not 175).
 1. Double letters are disregarded when not pronounced separately (e.g call - 35, however midday - 844).
 The letter sequence "ck" is treated the same as "k".
+1. Vowels, a e i o u, are significant, but (normally) only the first vowel at the start of a word (e.g age is 17, not 175).

 ## Advanced word rules